Leclerc crashes out, still claims Sprint pole - Speedcafe

 The result locked Norris into 10th, the McLaren driver having no new soft tyres available.

-With a set mandated within the regulations to head out in the final phase of the session, Norris was unable to leave the garage and was therefore locked into 10th.
+With a new set of soft tyres mandated within the regulations for the final phase of the session, Norris was unable to leave the garage.

 Red Bull sent its drivers to the end of the lane well ahead of the eight-minute final segment commencing.